openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/annotations/annotations.rst

 .. code-block:: typescript
    :linenos:

-    // a.d.sts
+    // a.d.ets
     export declare @interface MyAnno {}

-    // b.sts
+    // b.ets
     import { MyAnno } from "./a"

     @MyAnno
     class C {/*body*/}

-If an annotation is applied to an ambient declaration in .d.sts file (see the example below), it is not automatically applied to the declaration that implements this ambient declaration.
+If an annotation is applied to an ambient declaration in .d.ets file (see the example below), it is not automatically applied to the declaration that implements this ambient declaration.